mikependon/RepoDB.NET/pages/classes/querygroup.md

 #### The GetString Method

-This method is used to get the string representation of the QueryGroup object into a SQL Statement.
+This method is used to get the string representation of the QueryGroup object into a SQL statement.
 This is used internally by the library during the creation of the SQL statements.

 ```csharp
 var where = new[]